DIY Natural Hardwood Floor Cleaner

 And household cleaning products are not exempt.
 It makes sense if you think about it–we’re spraying these cleaners all over our homes, inhaling whatever’s in the mixture as we spray it and long after it’s been applied to every surface.
 And then we’re touching those surfaces and doing things like eating, touching our skin, and if you’ve got kids, you can bet they’re putting those contaminated hands in their mouths!

 The truth is, most popular store-bought floor cleaners on the market (that would be Bona, Swiffer, Pledge, Quick Shine, and Method, which many people mistakenly think to be a safe, natural brand) are rated an F (the most dangerous score) by the EWG.
+(Recently Method and Pledge moved up to a D from an F, which is still a terrible score!)

-Or in other words, the cleaners contains significant hazards to health or the environment, and/or companies don’t disclose their full ingredients list, which is a HUGE RED FLAG.
+Or in other words, the cleaners contain significant hazards to health or the environment, and/or companies don’t disclose their full ingredients list, which is a HUGE RED FLAG.
 What are they trying to hide?

 Take a look at some of the most toxic ingredients found in the above floor cleaners: